 During the year of 2010, Grand Rapids Community College offered space to host the monthly membership meetings.
 Entrepreneurial workshops where offered in Spanish in partnership with the Michigan Small Business & Technology Development Center to Hispanic business owners in the West Michigan community.

-The year 2015 brought changes to the organization that included a new Executive Director, Jorge Gonzalez who had served for the organization in various volunteer capacities throughout the years.
-Since the direction of the new Executive Director, the Hispanic Chamber has seen unprecedented levels of growth, both in membership and attendance at our signature events.
+In recent years the Hispanic Chamber has seen unprecedented levels of growth, both in membership and attendance at our signature events.
 Membership at the Hispanic Chamber continues to grow on a monthly basis, as new members benefit from the outstanding services provided by the Chamber.
-The annual Awards Banquet continues to establish itself as the premier event for West Michigan business community, with recent attendance close to 500 guests.
+The annual Awards Banquet continues to establish itself as the premier event for West Michigan business community, with recent attendance close to 400 guests.
 With its many successes, the Hispanic Chamber’s leadership and staff continue to raise the bar and challenge themselves to offer the very best in programming and events.

 The WMHCC is poised to meet the challenges of the 21st Century through the celebration of diversity, which will unite the Hispanic community around its common goals and values.
 Our current Board of Directors is comprised of business leaders and business owners. as ethnically diverse as our members.
 The Hispanic Chamber is also recognized as the most ethnically diverse Chamber in West Michigan as it represents not only a wide variety of leaders of Hispanic descent but also African American, Asian and Caucasian business owners and corporations.